 Photographer Wendy Aldiss is interested in people and the human condition/experience.
 Her work is influenced by the people around her and key stages in life.
 Her images include the portrayal of people themselves in environmental portraits or through the exploration and depiction of their emotions and experiences.
 Her work has been widely exhibited in the UK and mainland Europe.

 In 2015 Wendy commemorated allied Veterans of the Burma Campaigns in the Second World War by creating portraits of as many Veterans as she could find (200 plus) in the UK and some in Myanmar itself.
-The portraits formed an extensive solo exhibition, ‘Burma Veterans:Unforgettable’ in London in 2016 with further exhibitions in 2017, including at the National Memorial Arboretum, Staffordshire, England.
+The portraits formed an extensive solo exhibition, ‘Burma Veterans:Unforgettable’ in London in 2016 with further exhibitions in 2017 and 2020, including at the National Memorial Arboretum, Staffordshire, England.

 Other bodies of work include ‘Dementia’, ‘Memories as Seen Through Time’ and ‘Left on the Ledge’.

 Wendy’s work spans fine art, portraiture and social documentary.
 Wendy studied photography in Nottingham.
 She works in film as well as digital.

 Wendy is based in Oxford, England.
 She was nominated for the RPS 100 Heroines in 2018.

 Wendy’s work has appeared in either solo or group exhibitions in: London, Berlin, Oxford, Peterborough, St Gilles Croix de Ville, Alrewas, Banbury, Edinburgh

 And in various publications